 Entry fees, duties, and taxes are paid by the company contracting the broker, acting as the importer of record.

-UPS Freight does not provide customs brokerage services.
+UPS Freight does not provide customs brokerage services for Canada.

 If your customers in Canada are not typically involved in international trade and do not have a

 customs broker relationship, or if you want to access Canadian markets selling your product on a delivered basis,

 with freight, duty, and brokerage paid, consider becoming a Non Resident Importer (NRI).
 NRI status allows the